matej-kotrba/effio/README.md

 - MongoDB / SQL databases

 ### Backend
-- I want to keep project as serverless as possible, however in need of file creation, backend server will be needed
+- I want to keep project as serverless (on edge) as possible, however in need of file creation, backend server will be needed
 - FastAPI / NodeJS - Express, NestJS